mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-3.md

 {: style='list-style-type: none'}

 ### Dataframes
 Dataframes are at the core of data science and analytics.
 They're essentially just a table of rows and columns, typically where each row is a _**record**_ and each column is an _**attribute**_ of that record.
 You can have a table of employees, for example, where each row is a person and the columns are their name, home address, and job title.
-Because dataframes will play a central role in data science, you'll need to master visualizing and manipulating the data within them. `pandas` is the key library here.
+Because dataframes play a central role in data science, you'll need to master visualizing and manipulating the data within them. `pandas` is the key library here.

 The basics include being able to load, clean, and write out [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).
 Cleaning data can involve removing rows with missing values or duplicated information, correcting erroneous values, and reformatting columns into different [data types](https://realpython.com/python-data-types/).